zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency03.md

 ## Ordered description of steps to be taken to execute the test case

+ 1. Create an SOA query for *child zone* apex.

- 1. Obtain the list of name server IPs for the *child zone* from [Method4] and [Method5].
+ 2. Obtain the list of name server IPs for the *child zone* from [Method4] and [Method5].

- 2. Create an SOA query for *child zone* apex and send it to all name server IPs.

- 3. Retrieve the SOA RR from the responses from all name server IPs.
+ 3. Send the SOA query to all name server IPs.

  4. If a name server does not respond, emit *[NO_RESPONSE]*.

- 5. If a name server responds but not include a SOA record in the response, emit *[NO_RESPONSE_SOA_QUERY]*.
+ 5. If a name server responds but no SOA record is included in the response, emit *[NO_RESPONSE_SOA_QUERY]*.

+ 6. Retrieve the SOA RR from the responses from all name server IPs.

- 6. If at least one SOA record has been retrieved, emit *[ONE_SOA_TIME_PARAMETER_SET]* if all SOA records have
+ 7. Emit *[ONE_SOA_TIME_PARAMETER_SET]* if at least one SOA record has been retrieved and all SOA records have:
     1. the same REFRESH value,
     2. the same RETRY value,
     3. the same EXPIRE value, and
     4. the same MINIMUM value.

- 7. Emit *[MULTIPLE_SOA_TIME_PARAMETER_SET]* if any two SOA records had different values in previous step.
+ 8. Emit *[MULTIPLE_SOA_TIME_PARAMETER_SET]* if any two SOA records had different values in previous step.

 ## Outcome(s)